rlivingsus/misc/AllBooks.md

 - Sun, Jomny: Everyones a Aliebn when ur a Aliebn too (illustrated book)
 - Sundem, Garth: The Geeks Guide to World Domination
 - Sunzi: The Art of War (kindle)
+- Swafford, Jan: Mozart, The Reign of Love
 - Swami, Om: Mind full to mindful
 - Sweterlitsch, Thomas: Tomorrow and Tomorrow
 - Taggart, Caroline: I Used to Know That